 In 2020, the Canadian apparel market was valued at $12.7 billion.
 Before the pandemic, the Canadian fashion and apparel manufacturing sector saw slow but stable growth between 2016 and 2019.
 However, in 2020, the industry’s retail volume declined significantly because of the COVID‑19 pandemic and rules to stay at home.

-The COVID-19 pandemic also had a significant impact on the labour force in Canada, including the fashion and apparel industry.
-The pandemic also led to temporary and permanent job losses, reducing the labour force by 17.8%.
-As a result, the productivity rate declined by 3.5% in 2020.
+The COVID‑19 pandemic also had a significant impact on the labour force in Canada, including the fashion and apparel industry.
+The pandemic led to temporary and permanent job losses in the sector, reducing the labour force in early pandemic years, and productivity was affected as the economy adjusted to changing consumer behaviour.

-According to a report on the fashion and apparel industry in Canada by Trendex North America, the retail apparel market in Canada is expected to reach $34.3 billion in 2023.
-This would be a 3.6% increase from the previous year, signalling a return to more normal, pre-pandemic figures.
-The report forecasts further growth of 2.5% in 2024 and 2.8% in 2025, bringing the annual sales up to $35.2 billion and $36.2 billion, respectively.
+According to a report on the fashion and apparel industry in Canada by Statista, the retail apparel market in Canada was expected to reach $56 billion in 2025.
+The report forecasts further growth of about 2.46 % per year through 2029.

 Montreal is Canada’s Fashion Capital